5 free Lightroom alternatives

 Google Photos – mobile, simple, and playful

 Google’s browser-based image organizing tool, Google Photos, presents a rather more simplistic Adobe Lightroom alternative with its more whimsical display.
-As part of the Google Cloud package, this program enables registered users to archive, organize, and edit their images for free.
+As part of the Google Cloud plan, this program enables registered users to archive, organize, and edit their images for free.
 An additional benefit is its relative simplicity compared to the previously mentioned desktop programs.
 The tool’s primary focus is on sharing and storing images of up to 16 megapixels and HD videos of up 1.080p.
 The software is accessible on mobile devices, so it’s quick and easy to integrate photographs taken on smartphones and tablets.
 Users also benefit from the fact that the images are available via a server, meaning they can safely delete pictures from their mobile device as soon as they need the space.
-Photos saved on the computer can be automatically transferred to the cloud with the Google Photos backup function.
+Photos saved on the computer can be automatically transferred to the cloud.

-The photos are saved to the Google Cloud and are made available for albums, collages, animations, and panorama photos.
+The photos from this Lightroom alternative are saved to the Google Cloud and are made available for albums, collages, animations, and panorama photos.
 Users can crop and rotate images and change the brightness, color, and sharpness with simplified but intuitive tools.
 It’s also possible to add your images to a selected shared album, if you wish to share your snapshots with friends.
 The software even has a visual image search for facial recognition, which makes it easier to organize and name groups of smartphone images.
-One major disadvantage is that Google collects a certain amount of user data to make this possible; if this puts you off and you don’t want to share your personal information with Google account, or if you would rather use more professional software, you should stick to a desktop program.
+One major disadvantage is that Google collects a certain amount of user data to make this possible.

 Pros Cons